malkhamis-panw/gaia/doc/documentation.md

 ### Enforcer

-Contains all parameters associated with a registered Defender.
-The object is mainly maintained by the Defenders themselves.
-Users can read the object in order to understand the current status of the Defenders.
+Contains all parameters associated with a registered enforcer.
+The object is mainly maintained by the enforcers themselves.
+Users can read the object in order to understand the current status of the enforcers.

 #### Example